beat-interviewing/bot/README.md

 Technical assessments are essentially GitHub template repositories.
 There are no limitations imposed from Bot as to the nature or content of the assessment, so you are free to customize as much as you need.
+Out of the box Bot works well for live coding assignments, take-home coding assignments, code review assignments.

-## Overview
+## How it works

 Bot listens and responds to slash commands present in issues or issue comments of select repositories of an organization.
 With these commands, interviewers are